Domestic Violence Attorney in New York

 The Order of Protection is a set of rules that you must follow to protect the victim.
 For instance, in some cases, you may be prohibited from returning home and making contact with the victim and family.
 If you violate the Temporary Order of Protection, you will get charged for criminal contempt.
 If convicted, the judge will decide on the final Order of Protection which may include counseling, conditional discharge, a fine, probation and or jail.
 If you are not convicted the Order of Protection is dismissed.

-Domestic Violence Defense in New York and New Jersey
+Domestic Violence Defense in New York

 At The Gallucci Law Firm, our extensive experience will ensure that your case receives the thorough attention it deserves.
 For domestic issues involving children, spouses, and loved ones, we will deliver dynamic legal representation and fight diligently to protect your rights.
 In many cases, parental rights and child custody hang in the balance of a court decision.
 We understand how essential the outcomes of these cases are, and our commitment to our clients will allow you to rest knowing that we will do everything in our power to defend you.
 To discuss your domestic violence case, contact our office today to schedule a consultation.